Xenu's Link Sleuth: Reception

-Xenu's Link Sleuth software was called the "fastest link-checking software" by PC Magazine, and "amazingly fast, very accurate" by a University of Wyoming newsletter.
+Xenu's Link Sleuth software was called the "fastest link-checking software" by PC Magazine, and "amazingly fast and very accurate" by a University of Wyoming newsletter.
 The software was used as a testing tool in a usability study at Grand Valley State University.

 Xenu's Link Sleuth has also been cited by Rossett's The ASTD E-Learning Handbook, Zhong's Intelligent Technologies for Information Analysis, Gerrard's Risk-Based E-Business Testing, Reynolds' The Complete E-Commerce Book, Slocombe's Max Hits: Websites that Work, George's The ABC of SEO, as well as the German books Homepage-Erfolg, and Einführung in XHTML CSS und Webdesign, and Italian books, Plasmare il web, and Il check-up dei siti Web.